 Effective regulations to limit children’s exposure to marketing of unhealthy products will better protect children and help empower parents in their efforts to educate children about healthy lifestyles.
 While the Directive has many positive aspects such as the recognition of exposure as problematic, it relies on weak policy measures like self-regulation, and fails to provide effective protection of children from commercial communications.

-Speaking ahead of the Seminar, Mariann Skar, Secretary General, Eurocare said:
+Speaking at the time of the Seminar, Mariann Skar, Secretary General, Eurocare said:

-‘We are deeply disappointed by the voting in the European Parliament and the General approach adopted by the Council in May.
-Knowledge gathered over the years, clearly states that restricting alcohol advertising is one of the crucial steps we can take to protect children.
-We sincerely hope the Member States will take this scientific evidence into account while negotiation Audiovisual Media Services Directive (AVMSD) revision in the coming weeks.
-There are simply small changes that could be made to protect children from alcohol marketing and it not too late.
-This is one in a decade opportunity which European Institution have to grab and deliver strong protection’
+‘We are deeply disappointed by the voting in the European Parliament and the General approach adopted by the Council in May 2017.
+Knowledge gathered over the years, clearly states that restricting alcohol advertising is one of the crucial steps we can take to protect children.’

-The seminar will be addressed by the EU Commissioner for Health and Food, Vytenis Andriukaitis, who in commending progressive public health initiatives and legislative programmes in Member States, such as those in Ireland, said:
+The seminar was addressed by the EU Commissioner for Health and Food, Vytenis Andriukaitis, who in commending progressive public health initiatives and legislative programmes in Member States, such as those in Ireland, said:

 ‘while there is no one silver bullet that can specifically stop the problems of children drinking so early, there is clear evidence from many international studies and institutions, that multi policy reforms across taxation, pricing, health labelling and robust restrictions on advertising and marketing online sales, are necessary’.